Arnaiz23/TuManga/Documentation/Documentation.md

 * Sort by x
 * Component error
 * If I want, create title for mobile in StatisticsBestsellers (modal)
-* If I delete one card, in the paymentView don't show.
-Why?
-* If I add one card, in the paymentView don't show.
-Why?
-* If I select one card, in the paymentView don't show.
-Why?

 ### Views for public